pbuckner/x-plane_plugins/XPython/docs/source/development/modules/map.rst

      This does not trigger when your map *layer* is disabled by the user, nor when the map window itself is closed.
 For X-Plane 11.50+ it appears to occur only when the sim is exited.
+For X-Plane 12 it appears to occur only when :py:func:`destroyMapLayer` is called (and not at program exit).

  On success, a :py:func:`createMapLayer` returns a layerID.
 Most common failure occurs when the map you specified in *map* does not exist